dralletje/Bukkit-Unchained/Readme.md

   - [Entity events](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/event/entity/package-summary.html)

 Because of the lacking `require()` implementation, and just the fact people have worked hours and hours in getting a node-ish-like environment on other places, I think using webpack to pre-pack plugins is ideal.

+### Roadmap-ish

+- **Something with threads**
+  I need to, idk, at least load in the javascript in the background.
+  Right now, everything freezes when I re-load a plugin.
+Also because I need it for the portals plugin, I want some way do processing in a background thread without freezing the server.

+- **Make everything more solid**
+  This will come over time, I just need to experiment with it more.

+- **Give every plugin a separate context**
+  I think this is better for plugin to have a lot of separation, just to prevent all these stupid bugs that will come from sharing.

+- **Build process worked out**
+  I think I should just make webpack mandatory, but I need to make sure I keep this stuff as basic and simple as possible.
+Also I think it would be cool to have a react-native style hybrid plugin, where you can still make some classes in java when you need it.